 Further elaborations are given in the subsections to this lesson:

-A modifier is a single word or a group of words which can be a phrase or clause.
-It describes or provides more information about another word which is a subject, verb, adjective, adverb, object, complement or another modifier.
-Modifying words are mostly adjectives and adverbs.
+A modifier is a single word or a group of words which can be a phrase or a clause that describes or provides more information about a word in a sentence.
+The word in the sentence can be a subject, noun, verb, adjective, adverb, object, complement or another modifier.
+Most commonly, the modifying words are adjectives and adverbs.
 As adjectives, they modify nouns and pronouns, and as adverbs, they modify adjectives, verbs and other adverbs.
 A noun too can be used as a modifier of another noun.

-A modifier is an optional element in a clause or sentence.
-Its removal will not affect the clause or sentence grammatically.
-A modifier can be easily misused by misplacing it in a sentence so that it wrongly modifies another word or noun.
+A modifier can be easily misused by misplacing it in a sentence so that it wrongly modifies another word or noun resulting in a misplaced modifier or dangling modifier.
 To avoid such an eventuality, a modifier must be placed as close as possible to the word that it modifies.

 A modifier can come before or after the noun that it modifies.